Adalab/bda-modulo-2-evaluacion-final-Lumo88/README.md

 <pre>

-SELECT DISTINCT a.first_name AS "Nombre", a.last_name AS "Apellido" --  ,fa.actor_id comprobación
+SELECT DISTINCT a.first_name AS "Nombre", a.last_name AS "Apellido"
 	FROM actor AS a
     INNER JOIN film_actor AS fa
 		ON a.actor_id = fa.actor_id